Onemind-Services-LLC/cloudmydc-docs/docs/EnvironmentManagement/Cloning Environment.md

 </div>

 <div>
     Sooner or later, every developer faces the necessity to branch the application he is working on, e.g. to try out new functionality before actually implementing it into production.
-For such cases, the platform provides a special option - **environment cloning**, which allows creating a complete copy of an already existing project in just a couple of clicks.
+For such cases, the platform provides a special option - <b>environment cloning</b>, which allows creating a complete copy of an already existing project in just a couple of clicks.
 </div>

 </div>

 Also, if talking about more complex and sophisticated projects (which implies the involvement of the whole development team), multiple copies of your application (dedicated to a specific task) are recommended.
-The most common application [lifecycle](https://cloudmydc.com/) implementation involves the following stages:
+The most common application [lifecycle](/docs/ApplicationSetting/Application%20Lifecycle%20Management) implementation involves the following stages:

 - **development** - for developers to create and modify features
 - **testing** - for quality assurance to discover and analyze possible issues
 - **production** - the latest actual application version, provisioned for end-customers use

-Below, we’ll provide information on [how to make an environment copy](https://cloudmydc.com/) and [some common use cases](https://cloudmydc.com/).
+Below, we’ll provide information on [how to make an environment copy](/docs/EnvironmentManagement/Cloning%20Environment#how-to-clone-environment) and [some common use cases](/docs/EnvironmentManagement/Cloning%20Environment#common-use-cases).

 :::tip
 **Take into consideration** the following specific points of environment cloning at the platform:

-- based on the layer [scaling mode](https://cloudmydc.com/), cloned containers will be either created from the appropriate base image (_stateless_) or copied from the master container (_stateful_)
+- based on the layer [scaling mode](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling), cloned containers will be either created from the appropriate base image (_stateless_) or copied from the master container (_stateful_)
-- you may experience a short-term freeze on source containers due to memory state migration to the cloned nodes (the implementation specifics is similar to [live migration](https://cloudmydc.com/))
+- you may experience a short-term freeze on source containers due to memory state migration to the cloned nodes (the implementation specifics is similar to live migration)
 - while cloning a Windows-based environment, containers will be temporarily stopped, so be ready for a short downtime

 :::